AndBicScadMedia/ciliora-tertia-shell/README.md

 ####Login Screen Theme

-To apply this theme to your login screen, move the `gnome-shell-theme.gresource` file into `usr/share/gnome-shell` and restart gnome-shell.
+In order to apply this theme to your login screen, move the `gnome-shell-theme.gresource` file into the `usr/share/gnome-shell` dir and restart gnome-shell.

 __*Make sure that you backup the previous file before doing this!*__